-Osgood Schlatter’s is an inflammation of the area below the knee which is known as the tibial tuberosity.
+Osgood Schlatter’s disease is a condition which causes pain and swelling of the area below the knee which is known as the tibial tuberosity.
 This is where the tendon of the patella attaches itself to the tibia (the shin bone).
+This condition may also cause inflammation of the patellar tendon which stretches over the knee cap.
 It is a disease that affects the adolescents and young children who are experiencing growth.
 The muscles, tendons, bones and other various structures of these adolescents undergo rapid change.
-It occurs in children who are engaged in sports such as basketball, soccer, and ballet.
-These sports involve jumping, a sudden change in movement and running.
-This condition mostly heals itself as soon as the children’s bones and body tissues stop growing.
+It occurs in children who are engaged in sports that involve jumping, a sudden change in movement and running such as basketball, soccer, and ballet..
+This condition mostly heals itself over time and rest

 What is it?